fmbenhassine/jql/README.md

 # How does it work?

 JQL engine creates a relational database from a Java code base.
 Once you have created the relational database, you can query it with standard SQL.
-The relational model has been designed to be intuitive, natural and easy to understand and query:
+The relational model has been designed to be intuitive, natural and easy to understand and query.
+Here are the core entities and relations:

-### Entities:
+### Entities

 ![EDiagram](https://raw.githubusercontent.com/benas/jql/master/jql-ed.png)

-### Relations:
+### Relations

 ![RDiagram](https://raw.githubusercontent.com/benas/jql/master/jql-rd.png)

+You can find a complete description of the database schema [here](https://github.com/benas/jql/wiki/database-schema).

-### Examples of queries:
+### Examples of queries

 ###### Find interfaces with more than 20 methods